manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 By passing *greetFriendly* into *greetTwoPeople* under the parameter name *greetFunc*, we make *greetFriendly* available to *greetTwoPeople*, just like we make the value *"Jane"* available to *greetTwoPeople* under the parameter name *nameOne*.

+The function calls to *greetFriendly* are then triggered within *greetTwoPeople*, via the name of the parameter, *greetFunc*, followed by parentheses (which contain the parameters that need to be passed to *greetFriendly*).

 This shows how functions are just another type of value in JavaScript that can be passed around as needed.

 If functions are just another kind of value - do we need to declare them with a name?
 After all, we can simply pass the string value "Jane" where required, without the need to declare a variable with that value first.

-And indeed, we can create function values on-the-go the very same way:
+And indeed, we can create function values on-the-go, like this:

     greetTwoPeople((name) => console.log("Hi " + name), "Jane", "John");

 If you are not used to this kind of code, it's a bit hard to read, admittedly.
-That's because we do an inline declaration of the function we pass as *greetFunc*, and it's easy to get lost as to what is part of this function declaration and the rest of the function call to *greetTwoPeople*.
-It helps to spread the function call over several lines:
+That's because we do an inline declaration of the function we pass as *greetFunc*, and it's easy to get lost as to what is part of the function declaration and the rest of the function call to *greetTwoPeople*.
+It helps to spread the parameters of the function call over several lines, with each parameter on a line of its own:

     greetTwoPeople(
         (name) => console.log("Hi " + name),
         "Jane",
         "John"
     );

+These inline-declared functions are also called *anonymous* functions, because they don't have a name.